AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/setup-and-configuration/permissions.md

    ![](assets/permissions-3.png)

-1. Select the area of Dynamic Chat you want to edit.
-Because we chose the Live Agent profile, we're selecting Live Chat.
+1. Select the area of the profile you want to edit.
+In this example, we're choosing Live Chat.
 Click the pencil icon.

    ![](assets/permissions-4.png)

-1. All available permission items are on the left.
+1. Available permission items are listed on the left.
 You can choose to add permissions one by one, or all at once.
-In this example, we're choosing all.
-Click the **+ Add all** button.
+In this example there's only one available, so we're adding that one.
+Click the **+** sign.

    ![](assets/permissions-5.png)